AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART12.md

 **Multi-Tenancy Optimization Needed:**
 - All procedures use `OR + EXISTS` pattern
-- Should use `UNION` for better query plans
+- MUST use `UNION` for better query plans
 - Affects index usage

 **VECTOR_DISTANCE Duplication:**
 - Computed in SELECT, WHERE, ORDER BY
-- Should use CTEs or derived tables
+- MUST use CTEs or derived tables
 - Minor but consistent pattern

 ### Cross-Cutting Observations